US And Foreign Leaders Praise Jimmy Carters Legacy - UrduPoint

 Mexico's ministry of foreign affairs called Carter's death a "regrettable loss."

-Britain's King Charles said Carter's "dedication and humility served as an inspiration to many," while Prime Minister Keir Starmer paid tribute to the US leader's "lifelong dedication to peace."
+Britain's head of state King Charles III said Carter's "dedication and humility served as an inspiration to many," while Prime Minister Keir Starmer paid tribute to the US leader's "lifelong dedication to peace."

 In Panama, where Carter reached an agreement to hand over the Panama Canal, then under US control, President Jose Mulino praised the Democrat for helping his country achieve "full sovereignty."